IONNetworkTeam/EventControl/README.md

 - **Tab Completion**: Full tab completion support for all commands
 - **Real-time Updates**: Changes take effect immediately without server restart

-## Installation

-1. Build the plugin using `./gradlew build`
-2. Find the compiled plugin at `build/libs/EventControl.jar`
-3. Place the JAR file in your server's `plugins` folder
-4. Restart your server
-5. The plugin will automatically discover all available events and create configuration files

 ## Commands

 ### EventControl Commands